iscobaloch/flask-newsfeed/README.md

 # NEWS FEED (FLASK MINI PROJECT)

-This project is based on laravel framework.
+This project is based on Flask framework.

-Admin has all privilege where as employee has certain restriction to access.By default You can register as an employee:
+Admin has all privilege where as moderator has certain restriction to access.

 ## You can engage in this project to make this more advanced and you can add new features.You contribution will be highly appreciated !!